-How To Manage Multiple Environments With Terraform
+How To Manage Multiple Environments With Terraform in 2023

 Managing multiple environments with Terraform can be a complex and time-consuming task.
 An environment refers to a specific configuration or set of resources within a system, such as development, staging, or production environment.
 These environments often have different requirements and configurations, and managing them separately can be challenging.